 For centuries the classic King James translation of the Bible was the favored one for the English-speaking world.
 Many of us grew up reading the K.J.V. and memorizing its verses, and undoubtedly it’s a generally solid translation.
 Unfortunately, the way it uses the word “hell” has been a longstanding problem.

-In the K.J.V.’s New Testament three very different Greek words get translated as the one word “hell.”
+In the K.J.V.’s New Testament, three very different Greek words get translated as the one word “hell.”
 This has caused untold confusion among sincere students of the Bible.
 The three words are Tartarus, Gehenna, and Hades.
 I could devote an entire series of posts to explaining what the Bible teaches about each place, but I won’t do that because I’m already in a series.
-So, for my purposes here, let me just give you the barest of the bare basics.
+For my purposes here, let me just give you the barest of the bare basics.

 First, Tartarus (2 Peter 2:4) is a place exclusively for the imprisonment of certain fallen angels.
 No human souls have ever been or ever will be incarcerated there.
-In the New Testament this place also goes by two other names.
-In the book of The Revelation it is “the bottomless pit” mentioned in chapters 9,11,17, and 20.
-In Luke 8:31 and Romans 10:7 it is “the deep.”
+The New Testament refers to this place by two other names.
+In The Revelation, it is “the bottomless pit” mentioned in chapters 9,11,17, and 20.
+In Luke 8:31 and Romans 10:7, it is “the deep.”
 The terms “the bottomless pit” and “the deep” both translate the Greek word abussos, from which we get our English word “abyss.”

 This leaves us with Hades, which is where Acts 2:27 places Christ’s soul after His death.
 Perhaps it’s best to think of Hades as being a general realm of the dead.
-In the Old Testament Hebrew it goes by its Hebrew name Sheol.
-In the Old Testament the soul of every deceased person goes to Sheol (Hades).
+In the Old Testament Hebrew, it goes by its Hebrew name Sheol.
+In Old Testament days, the soul of every deceased person went to Sheol (Hades).
 You ask, “Do you mean that in Old Testament days the souls of saved people went to the same afterlife abode as the souls of lost people?”
 Yes, that’s right.
 There is, however, more to it than that.

-Now, it is the torment section of Hades (Sheol) that people have in mind when they talk about someone dying and going to hell.
+It is this torment section of Hades (Sheol) that people have in mind when they talk about someone dying and going to hell.
 And this notion is factual because this is exactly the place where every lost soul now goes.
 This section is a place of torment and flame (Luke 16:24).
 It is a place of painful remembrance of the events of your earthly life (Luke 16:25).
 It is a place where all your requests are denied (Luke 16:24, 27-28, 30-31).